 People.
 Human souls (if you’re into that sort of thing) moving in the same direction, without disturbances and led by no particular guide (other than God, I guess?); just an endless road of walkers that disappears both in front and behind you.

 I figured, why not?
 Let’s do this.
 Take me to church.

-I joined my fellow pilgrims at the 30 km mark.
+We (my friend and I) joined our fellow pilgrims at the 30 km mark.
 While the official walk starts in Liniers, we joined halfway in Moreno, so the slow hum of hundreds of thousands moving bodies was well underway.
 People had been walking since 6 AM, so while we were fresh off the bus, faces around us already looked slightly kissed by the sun, some of them resting on the sidelines with the first signs of weariness.

 Afterwards, a woman decided to build a proper church for the Virgin away from the ‘location of the miracle.’
 However, every time she took the statue it ended up reappearing in the original location on the next day.
 After a few times, it was settled.
 The Virgin wasn’t moving – this was clearly an act of God.”

 Surrounded by the hum of thousands of conversations, we walk on asphalt roads that have never forgotten they were once made out of dirt.
 Peppered on the sidelines, millions of entrepreneurs find in the pilgrimage an opportunity to offer a variety of services, ranging from the funny to the downright hilarious.
 Our first encounter, 15 minutes into the walk, is a fruit stall manned by two laughing girls.
 “We have bananas like Castro’s,” they boast, and revel in their cleverness.